MichaelMcCulloch/ATP-Economy/README.md

 The economy operates with a physically-grounded monetary system that mirrors cellular bioenergetics, ensuring financial claims are tied to the real capacity to perform work.

 *   **High-Potential Capital (`eATP`):** The primary settlement asset, analogous to Adenosine Triphosphate.
-Only `eATP` can be "hydrolyzed" to finance real work—manufacturing, resource extraction, and logistics.
+Only `eATP` can be "hydrolyzed" to finance real work—manufacturing, resource extraction, logistics, and even the use-phase of consumer goods.
 It is the ultimate unit of account for physical value creation.
 *   **Working Capital (`eADP`):** The result of spending `eATP`.
 It represents capital that has been deployed into the economy and cannot be used for new production until it is "recharged."
 *   **Deep Reserves (`eAMP`):** A non-circulating asset whose accumulation signals systemic financial distress or a severe lack of recapitalization opportunities, much like a cell running out of energy.

 Recapitalization (`eADP` → `eATP`) is performed by regional **Capital Banks** (the "mitochondria" of the economy) and is strictly collateralized by verified primary resource flows (e.g., energy generation).
+Surplus generation is used to charge regional storage, creating a buffer against volatility.
 This prevents the unbacked creation of settlement-grade liquidity.
 Furthermore, `eATP` is subject to a **holding cost (demurrage)**, a small negative interest rate that encourages productive investment over sterile hoarding.

 ### 2. Production as Transformation: The Holistic Profit Motive